make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

   - LCG (Knuth et al)
   - Values in use but many require long ints to compute
   - JavaScript: no long ints, and `Math.random()` cannot be seeded
+  - Linear Congruential Generator
+  - simple algorithm but picking suitable values is very difficult (and also very difficult to test)
+  - Marsaglia's famous test suite for randomness
+  - JavaScript's built-in `Math.random()` does not allow you to set the seed
+  - the other problem is that numbers in JavaScript as 64-bit double-precision floating-point numbers (no 64-bit integer type built-in)
+  - after a bit of digging: Park-Miller (show code)
 - A seedable generator in JavaScript
   - Park-Miller
   - code